ucsb-cs148-w25/pj09-socialrunning/README.md

 - npm install
 - run "npx expo start --tunnel" or just "npx expo start"

+## IP Address Setup
+- Go to the config.js file located in the syncopace folder
+- For the SERVER_IP field, enter the IP address that your device is on
+- For the SERVER_PORT field, the app should run on port 5001, but if not, enter an available port on your device

 ## Tech Stack
 - **Frontend**: React Native (mobile app)